agrrh/agrrh.com/pages/cv.md

 Occasionally work as a freelancer since 2009.
 Relatively deep dive into Linux world occured at ~2012.

-Can easily deploy a server, configure a load balancer, automate IT department boring routines while drinking a cup of coffee.
+Can easily deploy a server, configure a load balancer, automate IT department boring routines while drinking a cup of tea.

 Non-smoker.

 ## Professional skills

 ### System Administrator
 Mostly familiar with Debian-based distros.
-Detected and replaced dozens of faulty hardware items.
+Detected and replaced hundreds of faulty hardware items.
 Developed few light-weight distributed monitoring systems to keep hand on pulse of company (or client) infrastructure.

 ### DevOps
-Experienced with Ansible as deploy engineer. Сontinuous integration with TeamCity (also Jenkins and Travis).
+Experienced with Ansible as deploy engineer. Сontinuous integration with TeamCity (also Jenkins).

 ### Technical support
 Very friendly.
 From 1.5 to 3 thousands of issues were resolved every month at the positions of technical support and head of technical support department.